NuTufts/prongCNN/README.md

 You'll need to have the [ubdl repository](https://github.com/LArbys/ubdl) compiled and loaded in your environment

-It takes two inputs: a text file containing a list of DLgen2 kpsrecomanagerana larflow reco files, and a text file containing a matching list of merged_dlreco files.
+The script takes two inputs: a text file containing a list of DLgen2 kpsrecomanagerana larflow reco files, and a text file containing a matching list of merged_dlreco files.

 This script will need to be heavily modified to run in other reconstruction frameworks.